-One of the oldest and most prestigious football trophies in the nation, the Old Oaken Bucket goes annually to the winner of the Purdue-Indiana football battle.
+One of the oldest and most prestigious football rivalry trophies in the nation, the Old Oaken Bucket has been presented annually to the winner of the Purdue-Indiana game since 1925.

-The Cannon was conceived by Purdue students more than 100 years ago but was first presented as a trophy by an Illinois alumnus in 1943.
+The Cannon was conceived by Purdue students more than 100 years ago but was first presented as a trophy by an Illinois alumnus 75 years ago.

 It all started in 1905 when a group of Purdue students took the weapon to Champaign in anticipation of firing it to celebrate a victory.
 Although Purdue did win the game 29-0, Illinois supporters, including Quincy A. Hall, had discovered the Cannon in its hiding place - in a culvert near the old Illinois field - and confiscated it before the Purdue students could start their "booming" celebration.

-Later, Hall moved the Cannon to his farmhouse near Milford, Ill., where it survived a fire and gathered dust until Hall suggested it be used as a trophy in the football series between the two schools when the rivalry was resumed in 1943 after a 12-year lapse.
+Later, Hall moved the Cannon to his farmhouse near Milford, Illinois, where it survived a fire and gathered dust until Hall suggested it be used as a trophy between the two schools when the rivalry was resumed in 1943 after a 12-year lapse.

 The Tomahawk Service and Leadership Honorary at Purdue and Illini Pride now share the maintenance duty.
-Purdue won the 2012 meeting 20-17 in Champaign - its seventh victory in the last eight matchups - and leads the Cannon Series 32-27-2.
+Purdue leads the Cannon series 35-29-2, including 10 wins in the last 13 matchups.
+Purdue won the 2017 meeting 29-10 in West Lafayette.

-The newest of the three trophies, the Shillelagh was donated in 1957 by the late Joe McLaughlin, a merchant seaman and a Fighting Irish fan who brought the club from Ireland.
+Purdue and Notre Dame have played for the Shillelagh since 1957.
+It was donated by Joe McLaughlin, a merchant seaman and a Fighting Irish fan who brought the club from Ireland.

 In 1975, a heated rivalry between the Purdue and Indiana volleyball teams began.